Shivam24012001/Student-Performance-Analysis/README.md

 >Dropdown menus for dynamic selection and analysis.

-?Automated reports created to visualize student performance.
+>Automated reports created to visualize student performance.

 ## Files Included

-Google Sheets File: Contains formulas, conditional formatting, and reports.
+>Google Sheets File: Contains formulas, conditional formatting, and reports.

-README.md: Documentation explaining the project.

 ## How to Use